AxonIQ/reference-guide/release-notes/rn-axon-server/README.md

 # Axon Server

-The release notes section for the Axon framework for all major/minor releases
+The release notes section for the Axon Server for all major/minor releases

 | Release Type | Version |
 | :--- | :--- |